 top of page

 The much needed day 1 Rights of Unfair dismissal has been removed and replaced with rights from 6 months.
 Although not entirely unexpected, it remains a huge set back for workers.
-There is no doubt though, that this is a great leap forward in workers rights, and now that it has passed through The House of Lords, it will receive Royal Assent before Christmas.
-To read the Full List of improvements follow the link.
+There is no doubt though, that this is a great leap forward in workers rights, and now that it has received Royal Assent and is now law, the changes will be felt by millions of workers.
+To read the Full List of improvements that will come in the next months and years, follow the link above.

-Labour's conference time in September 2024 was a frenzy of statements and releases, all pushing the benefits for worker's of the 'New Deal' that Labour are going to implement.
-This 'New Deal' it must be said is a watered down version of the policy that Jeremy Corbyn was going to implement, nonetheless, it is much anticipated and needed, to return workers rights to what they were prior to their erosion as far back as Thatcher's government.
+Labour's 'New Deal' for workers is a watered down version of the policy that Jeremy Corbyn was going to implement, nonetheless it is a much needed and welcomed attempt to return workers rights, to what they were prior to their erosion as far back as Thatcher's government.

-Institute of Employment Rights: Briefing note: This briefing was issued on the 4th October and issues a warning that Trade Unions need to stand firm with their demands and see promises through.
+A possible indication of this belief is this Institute of Employment Rights: Briefing note: This briefing was issued on the 4th October 2025 and issues a warning that Trade Unions need to stand firm with their demands and see promises through.
 Take me to the Briefing note.

 The New Deal for workers: Does it do what it says on the tin?
 Read the article published on 18th October; The New Deal for Workers – a focus on ‘rights’ but what about power? by those who should know; Prof Keith Ewing and Lord John Hendy KC.
 Both are well respected authors and policy advisors in the field of employment law.